Dual approach for object tracking based on optical flow and swarm intelligence: Dual approach for object tracking

 \subsubsection{KLT algorithm}

-We summaries the KLT algorithm as follows -\\ Step 1: Find the dominant points which satisfy min($\lambda_1,\lambda_2) > \lambda$(see equation -(4).\\ Step 2: For each dominant point compute displacement to next frame using the Lucas-Kanade method (see equation -(12)).\\ Step 3: Store displacement of each dominant point, update the position of the dominant point.\\ Step 4: Go to step 2 until all dominant points are exhausted.\\
+We summaries the KLT algorithm as follows -\\ Step 1: Find the dominant points which satisfy min($\lambda_1,\lambda_2) > \lambda$(see equation -(4).\\ Step 2: For each dominant point compute displacement to next frame using the Lucas-Kanade method (see equation -(14)).\\ Step 3: Store displacement of each dominant point, update the position of the dominant point.\\ Step 4: Go to step 2 until all dominant points are exhausted.

-\subsection{Particles Swarm Optimization (PSO) method for tracking}
+\subsection{Particles Swarm Optimization (PSO) method for tracking.}

 In 1995 James Kennedy and Russell Eberhart proposed an evolutionary algorithm that creates a ripple among Bio-inspired algorithms.
-This particular algorithm is called Particle Swarm Optimization (PSO)\cite{cite36:eberhart1995new}.
+This particular algorithm is called Particle Swarm Optimization (PSO)\cite{Ebe95}.
 In a simple term it is a method of optimization for continuous non-linear function.
-This method is influenced by swarming theory form biological world like fish schooling, bird swarming etc\cite{cite21:ahmed2012swarm}.\\ PSO is effectively applied to the problems in which each solution of that problem can be considered as \textit{a set of points} in a solution space. \textit{Particle} is the term associated to those set of points.
+This method is influenced by swarming theory form biological world like fish schooling, bird swarming etc\cite{Ahm12}.

+PSO is effectively applied to the problems in which each solution of that problem can be considered as \textit{a point} in a solution space.
+Each point in the solution space is called one \textit{particle}.
 Analogically suppose there is a food source and a swarm of birds tries to reach that food source.
 Every bird, tries by its own choice to reach there.
-Whoever is reached. or nearly reached to that food source share that information with other birds who are close neighbor.As a ripple in water information flows among entire swarm of birds and every bird synchronously update their velocity and position if it gets better position in terms of nearest position to the food source.
+Whoever is reached. or nearly reached to that food source share that information with other birds who are close neighbor.As a ripple in water information flows among entire swarm of birds and every bird synchronously update their velocity and position.
+If it gets better position in terms of nearest position to the food source.
 As a result after certain period of time entire swarm eventually gathers to the food source.
-Every solution considered as particle computes its value based on some cost function, until it satisfies certain criterion known as \textit{stopping condition}.
-It keeps updating its velocity and position, provided its neighbor has better solution.\\ Position and Velocity are two associated terms in Particle Swarm Optimization.
+Every solution considered as particle computes its value based on some cost function, until it satisfies certain criterion known as stopping condition.
+It keeps updating its velocity and position, provided its neighbor has better solution.

+Position and Velocity are two associated terms in Particle Swarm Optimization.
 Position of every particle is calculated by particle’s own velocity.
 Let $X_{i}$(t) denote position of particle i in the search space at time t.
-Position updation formula is as follows$-$
+Position updation formula is as follows --

 where,

 $V_{i}(t+1)$ is the velocity of particle i at time (t+1), which is computed based on this following formula-

 where, $C_{1}$,$C_{2}$ represent the relative influence on social and cognitive components respectively.
 They are also known as \textit{learning rates} and are often set to same constants value, to give each component equal weight.